-D.2.2 -- TRANSPORTATION.
+D.2.2.3 -- TRANSPORTATION.

-(a) All vehicles offered and used under this Agreement shall be licensed and legally operable on all roads.
-All vehicles with a Gross Vehicle Weight Rating (GVWR) of 10,001 pounds and greater shall have: a) annual USDOT certified vehicle inspection or b) current Commercial Vehicle Safety Alliance Inspection.
-(49 CFR 396.23) Contractors accepting out-of-state assignments shall ensure their offered vehicles are licensed for interstate travel and meet the commercial interstate vehicle requirements described by Federal Motor Carrier Safety Regulation (FMCSA) 390.5.

-(b) All vehicles and equipment shall be in sound mechanical condition with sufficient horsepower and mainframe configurations to ensure successful performance on roads and highways, or in terrain described in this solicitation.
+- (a) All vehicles offered and under hire on this Agreement shall be licensed and legally operable on all roads.
+All vehicles with a Gross Vehicle Weight Rating (GVWR) of 10,001 pounds and greater shall have: a) annual USDOT certified vehicle inspection; or b) current Commercial Vehicle Safety Alliance Inspection.
+(49 CFR 396.23) - (b) All vehicles shall be in sound mechanical condition with sufficient horsepower and mainframe configurations to ensure successful performance on roads and highways, or in terrain described in this solicitation.
 All vehicles under this Agreement shall be able to be legally driven on highways under their own power and be able to travel at a minimum of 50 miles an hour.

-(c) Operators of any motor vehicle having a GVWR of 26,001 POUNDS AND GREATER shall meet all federal and state Commercial Driver's License (CDL) requirements and other endorsements as required for the state in which operator is licensed.
+(c) Operators of any motor vehicle having a GVWR of 26,001 pounds or greater shall meet all federal and state Commercial Driver's License (CDL) requirements and other endorsements as required for the state in which operator is licensed.
 Operators of any motor vehicle having a GVWR of 10,001 pounds and greater shall have a current medical card.